Women in a seminar talking

 Index

 A benchmark return used to measure performance.
-For example, the NZX 50 is often used to measure the performance of New Zealand shares.
+For example, the S&P/NZX 50 Index is often used to measure the performance of New Zealand shares.

 Inflation

-The rate at which the prices of goods and services increase over time, often equated with loss of purchasing power.
+The rate at which the general price level of goods and services increase over time, often equated with loss of purchasing power.

 Inflation-linked bonds (ILBs)